Kontent.ai

 Insert tweets or code samples into content

-Embedding content inside rich text is a matter of defining the structure for your content and then providing specific content based on that structure.
-See how it all works on the example of tweets inside articles.
+Embedding content inside rich text involves defining the structure of your content and then providing specific content based on that structure.
+See how it all works with the example of tweets inside articles.

 Create a content type for the tweet